Bay Area Storytelling Festival 2026

 Motoko

 Jasmin Cardenas is a Colombian-American actress, theatermaker, educator, and social activist based in Chicago.
 She is a SAG-AFTRA member with credits in television and film.
 Cardenas is known for her work in Chicago's theater community, including Steppenwolf and Goodman theaters.
 She co-founded WorkersTEATRO to highlight wage worker stories and has been recognized for her storytelling, including a 2018 ALTA Award and a Race Bridges Storytelling Fellowship.
 Her one-woman show, ¿Niña Buena?, explores her experiences as a Latina American and has toured in the Midwest and Mexico.
-She was also awarded a 2020-2022 LAB Fellowship, was selected to be the 2022 U.S. Emergent Theater Artists, and received the 2023 USArtists International MidAtlantic Arts Grant.
+She was also awarded a 2020-2022 LAB Fellowship, was selected to be the 2022 World Theatre Day U.S. Emergent Theater Artist, and received the 2023 USArtists International MidAtlantic Arts Grant to tour to Zimbabwe and South Africa.

 "Once upon a time, in the land of hills and water and bridges, there lived a band of local folk who loved storytelling.
 They loved to hear tales told and to tell tales of their own.
 This society of storytellers traveled far and wide to gather together with the multitudes and be regaled with stories of all kinds.